kay-kay-t/Sales-Predictions/README.md

 0.619882193339827
 0.6024842557552188

-Those numbers indicate, that Random Forest Model with max_depth of 5 can give the most accurate predictions.
+Those numbers indicate that the Random Forest Model with max_depth of 5 can give the most accurate predictions.

 Also, I'm comparing RMSE: